Mitragyna speciosa: Indonesia

-Kratom was previously scheduled to become an illegal substance in Indonesia in 2024 once new regulations from the Indonesian National Narcotics Agency (BNN) go into effect.
-However, in 2024, a revision to a regulation by Ministry of Trade legalized production and export of kratom leaves.
-Later in September 2024, Indonesia's Ministry of Cooperatives and Small Medium Business stated that Indonesia will start building downstream industries for kratom exports.
+Kratom was scheduled to become an illegal substance in Indonesia in 2024 once new regulations from the Indonesian National Narcotics Agency (BNN) go into effect.
+In 2024, a revision to a regulation by Ministry of Trade legalized production and export of kratom leaves.
+In September 2024, Indonesia's Ministry of Cooperatives and Small Medium Business stated that Indonesia will start building downstream industries for kratom exports.
 These developments made kratom legal to export and manufacture in Indonesia.

+Japan

+Kratom is classified as a designated drug, and its manufacture, import, possession, and use, are illegal in Japan.

 Malaysia

-The use of kratom leaves, known locally as ketum or Biak is prohibited to use, import, export, manufacture, compound, mix, dispense, sell, supply, administer or possess in Malaysia under Section 30(3) of the Poisons Act 1952, and will be punished by imprisonment or fine or both.
-Although prohibited by statute, the use of kratom remains widely spread especially in Northern and East Coast region of Malaysia's Peninsula because the tree grows natively and tea decoctions are readily available in local communities.
+Kratom leaves, known locally as ketum or Biak, are prohibited to use, import, export, manufacture, compound, mix, dispense, sell, supply, administer or possess in Malaysia and can be punished by imprisonment or fine or both.
+Although prohibited by statute, the use of kratom remains widely spread especially in Northern and East Coast region of Malaysia's Peninsula, because the tree grows natively and tea decoctions are readily available in local communities.
 Certain parties have urged the government to penalize the use of kratom under the Dangerous Drugs Act instead of the Poisons Act, which would carry heavier penalties.